 In New York, these codification debates came to a head at the 1846 constitutional convention, where “the conquerors took all,” as the ambivalent Jacksonian James Fenimore Cooper complained.
 Law reformers abolished the court of chancery, made judges stand for popular election, and required the legislature to appoint commissioners to codify the law and reform the “practice and pleadings” of the civil courts.

-New Yorkers had two models of legislative commissions on which they could draw for their own law reforms.
-The French government under Napoleon had appointed five-member commissions to codify the law of France.
-When the New York law reformer William Sampson called for codification in a widely noted address to the New-York Historical Society, one of the members of the French commission living in exile in upstate New York wrote to Sampson.
-He advised Sampson on the mechanics of codification: “Let four or five good heads be united in a commission, to frame in silence the project of a code.
-It is not so difficult a task.
-It is only to consult together, and to select.… Do so with your best authors as we did with ours, … which we simply converted into articles of our code.”
-Tellingly, the French commissioner took it as granted that the commission’s code would automatically be promulgated as law.
+New York had two models of legislative commissions on which they could draw.
+Napoleon’s government had appointed five-member commissions to codify French law.
+When the New York law reformer William Sampson called for codification in a widely noted address to the New-York Historical Society, one of the French commissioners living in exile in upstate New York advised Sampson to “let four or five good heads be united in a commission, to frame in silence the project of a code.”
+Tellingly, the Frenchman took it as granted that a commission’s code would automatically be promulgated as law.

 The other model came from England.
 Royal commissions had been employed since before the Revolution of 1688 to advise on a variety of matters.
-Although by the mid-nineteenth century royal commissions sometimes offered model statutes, Parliament maintained exclusive legislative prerogatives, forcing any commissioner-proposed legislation to pass through the normal politicking and drafting processes of Parliament.
+Although by the mid-nineteenth century royal commissions sometimes offered model statutes, Parliament’s exclusive legislative prerogatives forced any recommended bills to pass through the normal politicking and drafting processes.

-After David Dudley Field and two other lawyers were appointed to the procedural commission, their reports made clear that they favored the French model but understood political realities would hold them to the English model.
-From 1847 to 1850, the commissioners made five reports to the legislature knowing they had no power to keep legislators from amending their code or even defeating it altogether.
+After David Dudley Field and two other lawyers were appointed to New York’s procedure commission, their reports made clear that they favored the French model but understood political realities would hold them to the English model.
+From 1847 to 1850, the commissioners made five reports to the legislature knowing they had no power to keep legislators from amending their code or voting it down altogether.
 Each time they reminded legislators that “public opinion had issued its mandate in the most imposing form” of a constitutional decree.
-The constitution, together with the legislative act appointing the commission, “gave the commissioners instructions so precise, as to leave them no discretion, if they had desired it, [and] promised them therefore in advance, so long as they obeyed those instructions, the concurrence and co-operation of all departments of the government.”
+The popular will embodied in the new constitution “promised them therefore in advance, so long as they obeyed those instructions, the concurrence and co-operation of all departments of the government.”
 Although the theory of codification made it a democratic enterprise, in practice Jacksonians like Field insisted the democratic legislature ought to defer to the expertise of the commissioners.

 The Field commission sought to blunt criticism by insisting that political concerns about lawmaking did not apply to mere procedure.
 “The system of procedure by which law is administered, differs from the law itself in this,” the commissioners explained: “the latter is a body of elementary rules founded in the immutable principles of justice, drawing their origin from the obligations which divine wisdom has imposed …; while the former consists, in its very nature, but of a body of prescribed rules, having no source but the will of those by whom they are laid down.”
 Substantive law was universal, natural, grounded in divine justice, and therefore entitled to respect and protection from change.
 But God cared nothing of the “the mere machinery by which law is to be administered.”
 Thus, the commissioners argued, procedure was trivial enough for legislative experimentation but complicated enough that only master practitioners like themselves could run the experiment.